Thai script: Vowels

 Thai vowel sounds and diphthongs are written using a mixture of vowel symbols on a consonant base.
 Each vowel is shown in its correct position relative to a base consonant and sometimes a final consonant as well.
-Note that vowels can go above, below, left of or right of the consonant, or combinations of these places.
+Vowels can go above, below, left of or right of the consonant, or combinations of these places.
 If a vowel has parts before and after the initial consonant, and the syllable starts with a consonant cluster, the split will go around the whole cluster.

 Twenty-one vowel symbol elements are traditionally named, which may appear alone or in combination to form compound symbols.